FedericoDM/API-extractions/README.md

 ### DOF

 The *dof* folder contains a class that extracts the data from Mexico's *Official Journal of the Federation* by using their [public API](https://sidof.segob.gob.mx/datos_abiertos).
 The code extracts, for a given date, all of the diary's notes, the document itself and the JSON file with all of the information.
 This is then uploaded to the user's S3 Bucket in AWS.

+### UScensus

+The *uscensus* folder contains a class that extracts CO2 emissions data from the US Census.
+The user has the flexibility to choose the year and the estimation type (either one year or five years).